VaaibhaviSingh/Users/README.md

 > A backend server for an app that takes user's information, stores them and sends them a welcome mail.

 ### Download POSTMAN
-Download the version of [POSTMAN](https://www.getpostman.com/apps) which suits your OS.
+Download [POSTMAN](https://www.getpostman.com/apps) version according to your OS.

 <img src="https://s22.postimg.cc/hiwuayl0x/postman.png" alt="postman">

 ### Setting up server

 #### Clone Git repository
-Clone the git repository in your locl device by using git bash.
+Clone the git repository in your local device by typing the following command git bash:

 ```sh
 $ git clone https://github.com/VaaibhaviSingh/Users.git
 ```

-Open command prompt and move to the project's folder, after that move to functions folder.
+Open command prompt and move to the current location of the project(move to Users folder), after that move to functions folder.

 ```sh
 $ cd functions